NCFR Report Magazine

 NCFR Report, your quarterly member magazine, is a resource filled with information about key family topics.
 Report is also an opportunity for submission of articles — research- or practice-based — to the Family Focus section, and can be a useful resource for faculty and family educators.

 - For sample copies, contact NCFR at 888-781-9331 or [email protected]

 - For permissions, copyrights, and reprints, fill out our webform.

 - For sample Family Focus articles, see the Sleep issue.

 - For advertising in NCFR Report, see opportunities and specs.

 The views expressed in NCFR Report may not represent the views of the entire NCFR organization.

 Call for Report authors

-Authors should indicate intent to submit by May 1, 2018.
+Prospective authors should indicate intent to submit by Nov.
+1, 2018.
 Contact the editor at [email protected] with questions or about your interest in submitting, and include one to two sentences summarizing what you wish to cover.
 Articles will be due Nov.
 15, 2018.
 Please review the complete author guidelines below.

-Family Focus authors should indicate intent to submit by Aug.
-1, 2018.
+Prospective authors should indicate intent to submit by Feb.
+1, 2019.
 Contact the editor at [email protected] with questions or about your interest in submitting, and include one to two sentences summarizing what you wish to cover.
 Articles will be due Feb.
 15, 2019.
 Please review the complete author guidelines below.